amabdallah/WaM-DaM/01Documentation/01Design/Rationale_Context.md

 ###Context
 The timing, availability of funds, expertise, and passion for WaM-DaM development were incredible by all means.
-Along the way of WaM-DaM development, there has been an incredible interest from national and international scientists and practitioners in standardizing the way we communicate systems water management data.
+Along the way of WaM-DaM development, there has been a real interest from national and international scientists and practitioners in standardizing the way we communicate systems water management data.

-We were fortunate to discuss and the development of WaM-DaM with these research groups and agencies listed below.
+We were fortunate to discuss the development of WaM-DaM with these research groups and agencies listed below.
 WaM-DaM and these projects complement each other and there is a big room for real future collaboration.
-There are numerous opportunities for [future work](https://github.com/amabdallah/WaM-DaM/edit/master/docs/Future_Work.md) with many of these groups.
+There are numerous opportunities for [future work](https://github.com/amabdallah/WaM-DaM/blob/master/01Documentation/03Limitations_FutureWork/Future_Work.md) with many of these groups.
 We hope that our discussions with them continue so we can achieve our common goal of having a standard to communicate systems water management data.